UNB-SPECTRAL/Spatialized-Tutorial-Authoring/README.md

 # SpaceTüt: Spatial Tutorials

-his repo contains the Unity
-code which runs on a Microsoft HoloLens 2
+This repo contains the Unity code, which runs on a Microsoft HoloLens 2

 ## Getting Started